mapmeld/osm2pgsql-cjk/README.md

 Goal: CartoCSS can set alternate CJK fonts for some labels in Taiwan, Hong Kong, and other areas.

 Currently OSM uses Noto Sans CJK font for Japan worldwide.
-This would add a 'cjk' column to the OSM import process, and then use a script to populate it with an alternate font tag, making it available to Carto / Mapnik.
+This would add a 'default_language' column to the OSM import process, and then use a script to populate it with an alternate font tag, making it available to Carto / Mapnik.

 ## Option 1: Spatially unaware